 Doesn’t this look gorgeous, just look at that clarity, that colour, those flecks of green basil and shards of red chilli.
-Oh yes, I can wax lyrical about my jelly you know, and boy this one is worth the words – it tastes GREAT!
+Oh yes, I can wax lyrical about my chilli and basil jelly you know, and boy this one is worth the words – it tastes GREAT!

 The how to part of this recipe seems a tad long winded, but really it is just a little fiddly with the chopping and leaving stuff to drain overnight.
 Don’t be put off by the length of the instructions.